- Car Shipping United Kingdom

 Felixstowe Port: This port handles 48% of the country's container shipment operations.
 It can deal with 3.8 million TEUs of container traffic which makes it more than capable of handling car shipments in bulk.
 Also, since the port connects the UK with the major commercial centers of mainland Europe, it would not be wrong to call it the jugular container UK shipping.
 Plus, it has three train rails which connect it with 47 freight trains.

-Southampton Port: While this car shipping port is primarily known for its passenger handling capabilities, it is also capable of dealing with cargo import/export business.
+Southampton Port: While this conveyance port is primarily known for its passenger handling capabilities, it is also capable of dealing with cargo import/export business.
 Since it is well-linked with UK roads and rails, it functions continually even with bulk cargo influx.
 It handles about 820,000 car shipments every year, plus it has a container capacity of 1.5 TEUs.

 There is no exact figure when it comes to car shipments because of all the variables involved and whether you can secure concessions or not.
 Ideally, you should consider a budget of between $2,300 to $4,800 when shipping a vehicle overseas.

-This rate is based on the standard cost of the shared container shipping option; you can, of course, minimize the sum by opting for the roll-on, roll-off method of shipping a car overseas.
+This rate is based on the standard cost of the shared container carriage option; you can, of course, minimize the sum by opting for the roll-on, roll-off method of shipping a car overseas.
 Then there are other details like the overseas travel distance, taxes, and customs duties, that can affect the final price.

 If you've relocated to the UK and want to ship a car to your address there, then you'll need to schedule it smartly because it won't happen overnight.
 The time frame is not fixed because there can always be unexpected delays in the process.